deepaiimsss/SakkuMusicBot/.github/README.md

 ## 🎗 Project assistance

-If you want to say **thank you** or/and support active development of Aliza SpamBot:
+If you want to say **thank you** or/and support active development of Sakku Music  bot:

 - Add a [GitHub Star](https://github.com/deepaiimsss/SakkuMusicBot) to the project.
 - Fork the Repo :)